MileHacker Logo

 Reading Reviews

-When you reserve, always read recent reviews from other travelers.
-This gives useful insights into the property's actual condition, service standard, and location beyond the official descriptions.
+When booking, always look at new reviews from other travelers.
+This gives useful insights into the property's actual condition, the excellence of service, and location beyond the official descriptions.

 • Look for recurring comments on cleanliness.